ibm-cloud-docs/power-iaas/ordering-direct-link.md

 ## Ordering Direct Link Connect on Classic
 {: #steps-to-order-direct-link-connect}

+{: shortdesc}

+Currently, there isn't a migration path from Direct Link on Classic offerings to Direct Link (2.0).
+You must order a Direct Link (2.0) Connect connection.
+{: note}

-To order the Direct Link Connect on Classic service that creates a connection to the {{site.data.keyword.powerSys_notm}} instance, complete the following steps:
+To order a Direct Link Connect on Classic connection to the {{site.data.keyword.powerSys_notm}} instance, complete the following steps:

-Order a second Direct Link Connect connection for backup purposes.
+Order a second Direct Link on Classic Connect connection for backup purposes.
 {: tip}

 1. Verify that your {{site.data.keyword.cloud_notm}} account has the correct authorizations to order the Direct Link Connect service.